 After an art piece is damaged, it needs to be restored by experts as soon as possible.
 Restoration is a crucial step that can save or destroy art.
 Therefore, the art gallery must find the best restoration expert to restore it to the best value.
 One wrong brush stroke can ruin a costly art piece, and there is no redo after that.

-One of the best example of restoration disaster is the ‘Ecce Homo’, a 19th-century fresco by the Spanish painter Elias Garcia Martinez.
+One of the best examples of a restoration disaster is the ‘Ecce Homo’, a 19th-century fresco by the Spanish painter Elias Garcia Martinez.
 The painting was beautiful, and the owner trusted an armature restorer, who ruined the painting beyond recognition.
 The outcome was a disaster in the art industry and embarrassing.

 With art gallery insurance, art galleries can avoid an incident like this.
 The insurance provides the policyholder with a connection to a range of experts.
 These experts are known for their restoration quality and will guarantee a good outcome.
 So you can stop the mistake with art gallery insurance before it even happens.